laravel/docs/queries.md

 The `unionAll` method is also available and has the same method signature as `union`.

-<a name="basic-where-clauses"></a>
+<a name="where-clauses"></a>
-## Basic Where Clauses
+## Where Clauses

-#### Simple Where Constraints
+#### Simple Where Clauses

-To add `where` constraints to the query, use the `where` method on a query builder instance.
+To add `where` clauses to the query, use the `where` method on a query builder instance.
 The most basic call to `where` requires three arguments.
 The first argument is the name of the column.
-The second argument is an operating, which can be any of the database's supported operators.
+The second argument is an operator, which can be any of the database's supported operators.
 The third argument is the value to evaluate against the column.

 For example, here is a query that verifies the value of the "votes" column is equal to 100:

 	$users = DB::table('users')->where('votes', '=', 100)->get();

-If you want to verify that a column is simply equal to a given value, you may pass the value directly as the second argument to the `where` method for convenience:
+For convenience, if you simply want to verify that a column is equal to a given value, you may pass the value directly as the second argument to the `where` method:

 	$users = DB::table('users')->where('votes', 100)->get();

-Of course, we can use a variety of other operators when writing a `where` clause:
+Of course, you may use a variety of other operators when writing a `where` clause:

 	$users = DB::table('users')
 					->where('votes', '>=', 100)